© 2018 - International Centre for Investigative Reporting

 From the vantage point of her home, Esther Iliya darts towards a van that pulls up at Kampani Mailaba, a village along the Keffi-Akwanga Road in Kokona Local Government Area of Nasarawa State.
-The vehicle is parked where plenty bags of charcoal are displaced by the roadsides.
+The vehicle is parked where plenty bags of charcoal are displayed by the roadsides.

 Iliya, a mother of five, produces charcoal, which she sells by the roadside.
 She has five bags on this day and makes N1,300 for each.
 The charcoal is a charred material she makes from cutting down trees and burning the woods through a local technique.